 Although the station no longer pumps water, the two 100 horsepower beam engines are kept in working order by volunteer members of the Ryhope Engines Trust, and 'steamed' periodically for the benefit of our visitors.

-The museum is open as a static exhibit every Sunday afternoon 14.00 – 17.00 between Easter until the end of December.
+The museum is open between Easter and the end of December on

 Ryhope Engines Museum is located just off the B1522, three miles south of Sunderland city centre.